andrey-tech/kong-upstream-jwt-extended/README.md

 ## Configuration

-Configuration parameter | Type    | Description
+Parameter               | Type    | Description
 ----------------------- | ------- | -----------
-issuer                  | string  | Identifies principal that issued the JWT (present in JWT payload if not blank) private key location<sup>*</sup>    | string  | The path to your Kong's private key file (.key) to sign the JWT public key location<sup>*</sup>     | string  | The path to your Kong's public key file (.crt) key id                  | string  | A hint indicating which key the client used to generate the token signature.
-Present in JWT header if not blank header                  | string  | Key of НТТР header (Authorization) include bearer          | boolean | Controls "Bearer " + JWT or just JWT in header exp                     | integer | Controls expiration time of token (beetween 0 and 86400).
-If 0, then exp field is not present in JWT payload consumer                | array   | List of keys of **currently authenticated** consumer entity (use * to include all available keys) credential              | array   | List of keys of credentials of the **currently authenticated** consumer entity (use * to include all available keys) route                   | array   | List of keys of **current** route entity (use * to include all available keys) service                 | array   | List of keys of **current** service entity (use * to include all available keys) x5c                     | boolean | Controls x5c field in JWT header aud                     | boolean | Controls aud field in JWT payload iat                     | boolean | Controls iat field in JWT payload jti                     | boolean | Controls jti field in JWT payload body hash               | boolean | Controls bodyhash field in JWT payload query hash              | boolean | Controls queryhash field in JWT payload
+issuer                  | string  | Identifies principal that issued the JWT (present in JWT payload if not blank) private key location    | string  | The path to your Kong's private key file (.key) to sign the JWT public key location     | string  | The path to your Kong's X.509 public key certificate file (.crt) key id                  | string  | A hint indicating which key the client used to generate the token signature.
+Present in JWT header if not blank header                  | string  | Key of НТТР header (Authorization) include bearer          | boolean | Controls "Bearer " + JWT or just JWT in header exp                     | integer | Controls expiration time of token (between 0 and 86400).
+If 0, then `exp` field is not present in JWT payload consumer                | array   | List of keys of **currently authenticated** consumer entity to show in kong.consumer object of JWT payload (use * to include all available keys) credential              | array   | List of keys of credentials of the **currently authenticated** consumer entity to show in kong.credentials object of JWT payload (use * to include all available keys) route                   | array   | List of keys of **current** route entity to show in kong.route object of JWT payload (use * to include all available keys) service                 | array   | List of keys of **current** service entity to show in kong.service object of JWT payload (use * to include all available keys) x5c                     | boolean | Controls `x5c` field in JWT header aud                     | boolean | Controls `aud` field in JWT payload iat                     | boolean | Controls `iat` field in JWT payload jti                     | boolean | Controls `jti` field in JWT payload body hash               | boolean | Controls `bodyhash` field in kong.request object of JWT payload query hash              | boolean | Controls `queryhash` field in kong.request object of JWT payload

+## Private and Public Keys

-**\*** The plugin **requires** that Kong’s private key be accessible in order to sign the JWT.
+The plugin **requires** that Kong's private key be accessible in order to sign the JWT (configuration parameter "private key location").
-Also X.509 cert may be included in the [x5c](https://tools.ietf.org/html/rfc7515#section-4.1.6) JWT header for use by API providers to validate the JWT.
+X.509 public key certificate may be included in the [x5c](https://tools.ietf.org/html/rfc7515#section-4.1.6) JWT header for use by API providers to validate the JWT (configuration parameter "public key location").

+#### Backwards Compatibility

 To maintain backwards compatibility, support for passing the key locations through environment variables is also available.
-We access these via Kong's overriding environment variables `KONG_SSL_CERT_KEY` for the private key as well as `KONG_SSL_CERT_DER` for the public key.
+We access these via Kong's overriding environment variables `KONG_SSL_CERT_KEY` for the private key as well as `KONG_SSL_CERT_DER` for the X.509 public key certificate.

 If not already set, these can be done so as follows:
 ```